-.
-He is a brown belt from Norway, but he came up with the move very early in his career.
+He is a brown belt from Norway, but he moved very early in his career.
 Although he popularized it at purple belt, he probably had it in the works even as a blue belt.
 This clearly portrays that in Brazilian Jiu-Jitsu, belt level does not determine someone’s ability to come up with a legitimate move.
 It is all about individual effort and the evolution of the sport.
-So, if you’re a fan of Omoplatas and Barataplatas than you are in the right place.
+So, if you’re a fan of Omoplatas and Barataplatas then you are in the right place.
 Even though the information is pretty scarce, we’ll try to explain the Tariokoplata as best as we can.

 Speaking of Tarikoplata, I bet you still have a lot more to learn about this move.
 Since the Tarikoplata DVD/DIGiTaL Instructional just came out and it’s awesome.
-Tarik Hopstock, tarikoplata innovator really explained in details how tarikoplata works.
-Also you can check out our review about Tarik’s Instructional.
+Tarik Hopstock, a Tarikoplata innovator really explained in detail how Tarikoplata works.
+Also, you can check out our review about Tarik’s Instructional.